-Jenae reported Crisis Prevention Intervention Response (CPI) training Day 2 will be postponed to possibly May 2021.
+Renee reported Crisis Prevention Intervention Response (CPI) training Day 2 will be postponed to possibly May 2021.
 Because the region is currently in the deep purple tier of Covid-19 restrictions and Day 2 of training consists of in-person disengagement skills and physical interventions, it is not possible to hold the training at this time.
 CPI has been asked about a waiver in anticipation of a conditional certificate showing participants are attempting to be trained.
 There has not been a response as of this meeting.

-Veronica Rousseau reported Hola Language Services-Interpreting IEP Meetings Virtually & In Person is scheduled for February 18-19, 2021 from 9:00am-3:00pm both days totaling 10 hours.
+Renee stated Hola Language Services-Interpreting IEP Meetings Virtually & In Person is scheduled for February 18-19, 2021 from 9:00am-3:00pm both days totaling 10 hours.
 The cost is \$100 per attendee.
 The training will consist of professional language for translating, Zoom etiquette, and other topics.
-Veronica asked for questions to be emailed to Renee Garcia or the LEA program specialist.
+Renee asked to be contacted for any questions regarding the training.